dbos-inc/dbos-docs/docs/python/tutorials/integrating-dbos.md

 At this point, you can add any DBOS decorator or method to your application.
 For example, you can annotate one of your functions as a [workflow](./workflow-tutorial.md) and the functions it calls as [steps](./step-tutorial.md).
-DBOS will durably execute the workflow so if it is ever interrupted, upon restart it will automatically recover to the last completed step.
+DBOS durably executes the workflow so if it is ever interrupted, upon restart it automatically recovers to the last completed step.

 You can add DBOS to your application incrementally&mdash;it won't interfere with code that's already there.
 It's totally okay for your application to have one DBOS workflow alongside thousands of lines of non-DBOS code.